Stories

 The impact of social distance

-Kudzaishe Chikowe and Rufaro Makamure tell a difficult story about feeling accepted upon their arrival in Newfoundland from Zimbabwe.
-“When people understand more you get to integrate properly.”
+Kudzaishe Chikowe and Rufaro Makamure tell a difficult story about not feeling accepted upon their arrival in Newfoundland from Zimbabwe.
+“When people understand more, you get to integrate properly.”

-Identity Change Challenges Experience Mentality Encounter Difference Sociality Public Culture
+Identity Change Challenges Experience Encounter Difference Sociality African Community Public Culture

 Capelin tourism in Middle Cove